igorfv/graphql-monitor/README.md

 ## How to run

-### `npm dev` or `npm start`
+### `npm start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+Once the app is running it will update the `dist` on every change.
+Open the [chrome://extensions](chrome://extensions) and click `load unpacked` to add the local extension, once the prompt opens select the `dist` folder.

 ### `npm run build`